by Lonnie Burton, Matt Clarke, David Reutter, Christopher Zoukis

 After the Marshals gave a presentation on July 8, 2013 regarding the need for the policy, federal judges in the Southern District responded with a letter stating they would defer to the Marshals’ recommendation.
 The letter said defendants would appear in court in full restraints for all non-jury proceedings with the exception of guilty pleas and sentencing hearings.
 Any judge could ask the Marshals to remove the restraints in a particular case.

 With the new policy in place, defendants began to request to be unshackled; several appealed the denials, resulting in the consolidated appeal.
-The Ninth Circuit noted there was ...
+The Ninth Circuit noted ...

 In May 2016, private prison firm The GEO Group, which operates the maximum-security Louis Kutama Sinthumule Correctional Centre in Louis Trichard, South Africa, lost a lawsuit that alleged the company’s guards beat a prisoner while he was restrained in handcuffs and shackles.
 Prisoner Takalani Neluheni claimed that in February 2011 at least nine guards forced him to undress before he was searched anally, and that a guard struck him and another jumped on his genitals.